intel-analytics/ipex-llm/docs/docs/getting-started.md

 * To load a BigDL model, you can use `Module.load` interface (Scala).
 Refer to [Module API docs](APIdocs/Module.md) for details.
 * To load a Tensorflow model, refer to [Tensorflow Support](ProgrammingGuide/tensorflow-support.md) for details.
+* To load a Caffe model, refer to [Caffe Support](ProgrammingGuide/caffe-support.md) for details.

 Once you have a loaded model, you can call `Module.predict()` to do predictions.
 Note that you need to convert your input data into proper format which `predict` accepts.
 For how to prepare your data, refer to section [Prepare your Data](#prepare-your-data).